A/zapusk/README.md

 }
 ```

-## Contribution

-We welcome contributions!
-If you find a bug or have an idea for improvement, please open an issue or submit a pull request on our GitHub repository.

 ## License

 Zapusk is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+See the [LICENSE](LICENSE.md) file for more information.